List of Telugu films of 2025

-This is a list of Telugu-language films produced in Tollywood in India that are released/scheduled to be released in the year 2025.
+This is a list of Telugu-language films produced in Telugu cinema in India that were released in the year 2025.

 Box office collection

-The highest-grossing Tollywood films released in 2025, by worldwide box office gross revenue, are as follows: The rank of the films in the following table depends on the estimate of worldwide collections as reported by organizations classified as green by Wikipedia.
+The List of highest-grossing Telugu films released in 2025, by worldwide box office gross revenue, are as follows: The rank of the films in the following table depends on the estimate of worldwide collections as reported by organizations classified as green by Wikipedia.The total collection of movies is 1580 crores.
 (Note: See WP:RSP, WP:ICTFSOURCES) There is no official tracking of domestic box office figures within India.